-At Leamington Hastings Church of England Academy we place great importance on regular attendance at school as we know that missing school has a really detrimental impact on the progress that children make.
+At Leamington Hastings Church of England Academy we place great importance on regular attendance at the academy as we know that missing education has a really detrimental impact on the progress that children make.

 Regular attendance is a vital part of a child's academic and social success.
 The academy seeks to ensure that all its pupils receive a full-time education to make the most of their opportunities to realise their full potential.
 Staff work with pupils and their families to ensure each pupil attends school regularly and punctually.
 We can help with advice and support if you are experiencing any issues around attendance and punctuality.

-Every half-day absence from school has to be classified by the academy as either AUTHORISED or UNAUTHORISED.
+Every half-day absence from the academy has to be classified by the academy as either AUTHORISED or UNAUTHORISED.
 Authorised absences are mornings or afternoons away from school for a good reason like illness or other unavoidable cause.
-Unauthorised absences are those which the school does not consider reasonable and for which no 'leave' has been given.
+Unauthorised absences are those which the academy does not consider reasonable and for which no 'leave' has been given.
 This includes:

 - Unauthorised holidays

 - Truancy before or during the academy day

 - Absences which have never been properly explained